Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/construct/rug-of-smothering.md

 NoteIcon: monster
 BestiaryType: construct
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-20, Curse of Strahd, Hoard of the Dragon Queen, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, The Wild Beyond the Witchlight, Keys from the Golden Vault.
+20, Curse of Strahd, Hoard of the Dragon Queen, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, The Wild Beyond the Witchlight, Keys from the Golden Vault.
 Available in the SRD."
 ---
 # [Rug of Smothering](2-Mechanics/CLI/bestiary/construct/rug-of-smothering.md)
 *Source: Monster Manual p.
-20, Curse of Strahd, Hoard of the Dragon Queen, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, The Wild Beyond the Witchlight, Keys from the Golden Vault.
+20, Curse of Strahd, Hoard of the Dragon Queen, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Dragon of Icespire Peak, Baldur's Gate: Descent Into Avernus, Candlekeep Mysteries, The Wild Beyond the Witchlight, Keys from the Golden Vault.
 Available in the SRD.*

 Would-be thieves and careless heroes arrive at the doorsteps of an enemy's abode, eyes and ears alert for traps, only to end their quest prematurely as the rugs beneath their feet animate and smother them to death.